braveryk7/send-chat-tools/readme.txt

 You can instantly check comments that you didn't notice with the default email notification.

 === Changelog ===

+= 1.2.0 =

+Miner update.

+Improvement.

+* UI for Slack messages(Adopted Block Kit)

+Fix.

+* The problem that the corresponding WordPress version was not reflected.

 = 1.1.1 =